-Step 41: Download the "map_sharp" file by clicking on the download icon under "volume" in the output area of the Homogeneous Refinement job.

-This .mrc file will likely save to your Downloads folder, or whatever folder is your default download location for your internet browser.

-- > Step 42: Open UCSF Chimera.
-Click "File" then "Open" and click on the cryoSPARC map file. - The file will be named"cryosparc_P##J#####volume_map_sharp.mrc"

-PDB 6V21 is a good atomic model to dock into this map.
-Check the pitch of the α-helices.
-It is possible that cryoSPARC got the wrong handedness, which can be corrected with the command vop zflip

-Wrong symmetry axis
+- > Step 41: Download the "map_sharp" file by clicking on the download icon under "volume" in the output area of the Homogeneous Refinement job. - This .mrc file will likely save to your Downloads folder, or whatever folder is your default download location for your internet browser. - Step 42: Open UCSF Chimera.
+Click "File" then "Open" and click on the cryoSPARC map file. - The file will be named "cryosparc_P##J#####volume_map_sharp.mr c" - ➤ Step 43: With the map and Volume Viewer window open, go to the Volume Viewer window and change the step size from 8 (or maybe 4) to 1.
+Adjust the threshold to approximately 0.15. - \circ Check the pitch of the α -helices of the map.
+It is possible that cryoSPARC got the wrong handedness, which can be corrected with the command vop zflip. - PDB 6V21 is a good atomic model to dock into this map.

-Micah Rapp.
-Thank you to Ed Eng,

-Yong Zi Tan, and Misha Kopylov for processing advice.
+Acknowledgements: Created by Micah Rapp.
+Thank you to Ed Eng, Yong Zi Tan, and Misha Kopylov for processing advice.
 Data comes from EMPIAR-10248.
 Thank you to Swapnil Bhatkar for IT support and development of the AWS cryoSPARC instance.